kjarm32/portfolio/README.md

      alt="Headshot"
      style="float:right; width:135px; height:165px; object-fit:cover; object-position:center 20%; border-radius:10px; margin:0 0 12px 18px;">

 I'm a mechanical engineering student-athlete at UC Berkeley building toward a career in hardware and robotics.
 As a sophomore, I have run a full design-to-test pipeline on a custom aircraft, built physics-informed neural dynamics models in the Mofrad Lab, designed and GD&T-toleranced a flight-tested drone attachment, and validated sensor instrumentation for a flight-critical payload through NASA Space Grant.
-I care about work that closes the loop between CAD, simulation, fabrication, and physical test — hardware that actually gets built and validated.
+I care about work that closes the loop between CAD, simulation, fabrication, and physical test: hardware that actually gets built and validated.

 <p align="center"><strong>Mechanical Design</strong> • <strong>Hardware Integration</strong> • <strong>GD&T and Tolerancing</strong> • <strong>Physical Validation</strong> • <strong>Applied ML for Physical Systems</strong></p>